Sophomore Year - Connect

 Get active with student clubs and organizations

-Check out AS clubs and programs and get involved.
+Check out clubs and programs and get involved.

 Have a favorite organization?
 Contact them and ask how you can participate.